Samuellamina/covid19/README.md

 # covid19-AnalysisApp

- Analysis of COVID-19 data in Nigeria.
+This is an application built using my knowledge of php, to create data analysis and visualizations of covid 19 data in Nigeria, even down to the state level and relevant informations